DominikGrodl/Mockapella/README.md

 ## Usage

-Mocked macro can currently be applied to structs and enums.
+Mocked macro can currently be applied to non-generic structs and enums.

 ## Limitations